ProjectIxian/Spixi-website/index.md

 <a id="roadmap"></a>
 <div class="container roadmapTitle">
     <h2 class="text-center">Development Roadmap</h2>
     <p class="text-center"><br>Spixi is now available for use.
-We are constantly developing Spixi and adding new features.<br>You can already use some familiar features such as file transfer and voice chat.<br>The future updates will include some major features such as custom dApp support, video chat and group messaging. <br><br></p><div class="divider"></div>
+We are constantly developing Spixi and adding new features.<br>You can already use some familiar functions such as file transfer and voice chat.<br>The future updates will include some major features such as custom dApp support, video chat and group messaging. <br><br></p><div class="divider"></div>
 </div>
 <div class="container">
     <div class="row roadmap">